 Pressed against the border of Namibia by the Chobe National Park, the Linyanti region is a mixture of wide open floodplains that skirt the edge of a towering strip of forest.
 As the road network pierces through the well established trees, it eventually opens up to dramatic marshland, revealing snaking channels and lush grazing grounds for those who call this landscape home.

-The NHFU was lucky enough to spend 2017 exploring the many facets of this reserve, from its border at the mouth of the Savuti Channel, to its secretive Eastern edges.
+The NHFU was lucky enough to spend 2017 exploring the many facets of this reserve, from its border at the mouth of the Savute Channel, to its secretive Eastern edges.
 Working alongside Wilderness Safaris at the Kings Pool Camp, the team was able to experience the incredible diversity that this concession has to offer.
 Here are a few of the teams highlights from this area.

 Wild dogs are always a joy to follow, and Linyanti's two very prevalent packs, the "LTC" pack and the "Zib" pack were no exception.
 The Zib pack, named after the Zibalianja lagoon on the Western fringe of the concession, was a formidable force throughout the year.
 The pack had returned after denning on the neighboring Selinda concession, showing off the inquisitive additions to the pack.
 Feeding twelve hungry new mouths was no easy task, and the pack was spotted dashing through the bush after prey on a daily basis.